MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-officespace-tutorial.md

 	![OfficeSpace Software Configuration](./media/active-directory-saas-officespace-tutorial/tutorial_officespace_configure.png)

-9. In a different web browser window, log in to your OfficeSpace Software tenant as an administrator.
+9. In a different web browser window, log into your OfficeSpace Software tenant as an administrator.

 10. Go to **Settings** and click **Connectors**.